How to Turn Data Into Profits

 What Happens in the Data as a Service Process?

-Data as a Service involves data looping, data visualization, and data mapping.
-Each are critical components to helping you reach a bigger goal.
+Data as a Service involves data looping, data visualization and data mapping.
+Each component is critical for helping you reach a bigger goal.

 The Advantages and Challenges of DaaS

 There are tremendous benefits to working with a DaaS provider, but if you're not careful who you choose, there can be some major challenges as well.